Meet Cesar A. Gonzalez, PhD, ABPP, 2008 CSPP Graduate

-In the last year of his PhD, Dr. Gonzalez continued his passion for working with multicultural and stigmatized groups and served as director of evaluation and research at Bienestar Human Services, Inc. in Los Angeles, a non-profit organization serving Latino, HIV-infected/affected, GLBT individuals, where he evaluated HIV prevention programs and conducted community research on HIV/AIDS.
+In the last year of his PhD, Dr. Gonzalez continued his passion for working with multicultural and stigmatized groups and served as director of evaluation and research at Bienestar Human Services, Inc. in Los Angeles, an organization serving Latino, HIV-infected/affected, GLBT individuals, where he evaluated HIV prevention programs and conducted community research on HIV/AIDS.
 In order to make a greater impact in underserved communities he realized that he needed to receive his licensure as a psychologist and pursued a postdoctoral fellowship.

 In 2010, he completed a two-year postdoctoral fellowship in human sexuality at the University of Minnesota Medical School where he specialized in sex and relationship therapy, sexual dysfunctions, compulsive sexual behavior, and transgender health.
 Following his postdoctoral fellowship he took a position as research associate at the University of Minnesota Medical School where he helped developed an interactive web-based intervention for sexual health.

 In 2012, Dr. Gonzalez accepted an Assistant Professor position in the Department of Family Medicine and Community Health at the University of Minnesota Medical School where he continues his focus on working with multicultural communities through research projects, writing research manuscripts and grants.
 He also continues to provide clinical services focused on transgender health and teaches first year medical students on topics relating to human sexuality and how to facilitate sensitive conversations with patients.